microsoft/azure-health-data-services-workshop/README.md

 + In the first part of the workshop (Challenges 00-04), you'll get direct experience deploying, configuring, and using components for FHIR data operations in Azure Health Data Services.

   + Challenge-00 - Check Prerequisites and Configure Environment
-  + Challenge-01 - Deploy FHIR service and AHDS workspace
+  + Challenge-01 - Deploy Azure Health Data Services workspace and FHIR service
   + Challenge-02 - Convert HL7v2 and C-CDA to FHIR
   + Challenge-03 - Ingest to FHIR
   + Challenge-04 - Query and Search FHIR